Glass-like product made from polyacrylic esters.

 Watches or movements with particularly accurate running, confirmed by an official certificate, are designated chronometers.
 Chronometer movements have to be given a serial number to ensure that the certificate and the movement can be uniquely matched.
 Chronometer tests are currently carried out and documented almost exclusively by the C.O.S.C.
 (Contrôle Officiel Suisse des Chronomètres, an independent public-service organization in Switzerland).
 Just recently, however, the Landesamt für Meß- und Eichwesen Thüringen (Thuringian State Office for Measurement and Calibration) in Glashütte has started offering chronometer tests as the accreditation office of the German Calibration Service in Germany.

 The chronometer quality of a mechanical watch movement is determined in part by the special workmanship of certain movement components, partly by precise regulation of the watch.
 We only use the highest quality products provided by Swiss movement manufacturers in Sinn watches.
 Basically all these movements can be regulated as chronometers.
 If desired, our watches can be given a fine-adjustment, i.e. they are of chronometer quality, but are supplied without a certificate.
-We generally only provide chronometer certificates on request, on account of the disproportionately high surcharge.

 The specifications of a mechanical chronometer movement include a number of rate accuracy aspects: e.g. the effect of position on the rate, the stability of the rate in each individual position and the temperature dependency of the rate.
 There is an international standard (ISO 3159) for mechanical movements which correspond to national standard systems (DIN 8319, part 1 and NIHS 95-11).